 6—Install Community Representation, Oversight, and Safety Measures

 Elect independent community councils for needs assessment, municipal decision making and oversight, prioritizing representation by marginalized groups.
-Invest in community-based public safety measures, including intervention, violence prevention and skills-based education programs.
+Invest in community-based public safety measures, including peacekeepers and wellness checks, intervention, violence prevention, skills-based education, mental health services, substance misuse and addiction treatment, mutual aid, mediation, and reparative, transformative justice.
 Mandate state-level monitoring for proper checks and balances.

 7—End Strategic Counter-Protest Violence